NET (telecommunications): History

 The company announced in late 2006 that it would buy Vivax, then the nation's second-largest cable company.
 The transaction was approved in May 2007 and completed in June 2007.
-Rollout of the Net brand in Vivax areas was completed in December 2007.
+Rollout of the NET brand in Vivax areas was completed in December 2007.

-On 10 August 2010, NET became the first cable operator in Brazil to offer all the Discovery Latin America channels: Discovery Channel, Animal Planet, Discovery Kids, People+Arts, Discovery Travel & Living, Discovery Home & Health, Discovery Science, Discovery Civilization, Discovery Turbo, HD Theater and TLC.
+On 10 August 2010, NET became the first cable operator in Brazil to offer all the Warner Bros.
+Discovery in Latin America channels: Discovery Channel, Animal Planet, Discovery Kids, People+Arts, Discovery Travel & Living, Discovery Home & Health, Discovery Science, Discovery Civilization, Discovery Turbo, HD Theater and TLC.